caraml-dev/merlin/docs/user-guide/standard_transformer.md

                 defaultValue: '90909'
   ```

+  There are two ways to get/retrieve features from feast in merlin standard transformer:
+    * Getting the features values from feast GRPC URL
+    * By direcly querying from feast storage (Bigtable or Redis).
+For this, you need to add extra environment variables in standard transformer
+      * REDIS.
+Set `FEAST_REDIS_DIRECT_STORAGE_ENABLED` value to true
+      * BIGTABLE.
+Set `FEAST_BIGTABLE_DIRECT_STORAGE_ENABLED` value to true

+  \
+  For detail explanation of environment variables in standard transformer, you can look [this section](#standard-transformer-environment-variables)

   ### Table
   This step is generic table creation that allows users to define one or more tables based on value from either JSON payload, result of built-in expressions, or an existing table.
 Following is the syntax for table input:
   ```